-Metal and Plastic Model Makers set up and operate machines, such as lathes, milling and engraving machines, and jig borers to make working models of metal or plastic objects.
+Model Makers, Metal and Plastic set up and operate machines, such as lathes, milling and engraving machines, and jig borers to make working models of metal or plastic objects.
 Includes template makers.

 |Top 5 paying states||Hourly||Annual|

-However a higher pay at WA doesn’t guarantee that you will make more because the living expenses at WA might be 2x higher than where you are currently at now.
+However, a higher pay at WA doesn’t guarantee that you will make more because the living expenses at WA might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

 Pros and Cons

-|Suitable for people who likes practical and handson work|
+|Suitable for people who likes practical and hands-on work|

 |Suitable for people who wants to work in a supportive work environment|